joeappleton18/gpd-2020/assessment_support/assessment_2.md

 ### Sample 2

 - This project proposes an interesting Hypothesis.
 - The literature review was well constructed.
-However, it lacked the criticality of
+However, it lacked the criticality of the above report.

 >> [Sample 2](/gpd-2020/assessment_support/assessment_2/sample_2.pdf)